Tabs16/ComputerArchitecture-SmartAC/README.md

-# Computer Organisation and Architecture Term Project
+# Computer Organisation and Architecture Project
 Designed a Smart Air Conditioner which is a 16-bit machine.

 ## Assembler Design